 - Important Paperwork: Birth and marriage certificates, car titles, home deeds, and other relevant paperwork should all be part of your emergency kit.
 Keep it accessible if you need to evacuate your home, so you can grab it quickly and go.

-- Pet Supplies: If you have pets, you need to include them in your emergency kit, as well.
+- Pet Supplies: If you have pets, you need to include them in your emergency kit.
 Ensure you have enough food and water for them, along with leashes, kennels, and vaccination records if you need to evacuate.

-For evacuating your home, you will need a smaller kit that is no less comprehensive.
+To evacuate your home, you will need a smaller, less comprehensive kit.
 You still need food and water — perhaps in smaller amounts — and you should keep your supplies in your vehicle or somewhere nearby so they can be quickly loaded.

 How to Prepare for Natural Disasters